|Hedge posts and hedge apples - a farm still life|

 Average repellant life in an air-condition environment is 3 months.
 Hedgeapples can be sliced in half to expedite their effects, although life is greatly reduced.

 Now all that's left is finding those handy dandy containers, and I am set.
-Or maybe not.

 The use of the hedge apples for insect control is one of the most enduring pest management home remedies.
 Placement of hedge apples around the foundation or inside the basement is claimed to provide relief from cockroaches, spiders, boxelder bugs, crickets and other pests.